nicoespeon/understandlegacycode.com/content/blog/can-ai-write-tests-on-legacy-code/index.md

 At this point, I have 2 options:

-1. Tell Rubberduck about the changes I want, so he can refine the suggestion.
+1. Tell Rubberduck about the changes I want, so it can refine the suggestion.
 2. Apply the suggestion and do the manual tweaks myself.

 On real code, I would go for option #2 since it would be faster—the AI still takes a few seconds to generate the code and I _feel_ I can do the change faster myself because I won’t wait.
 It also comforts me with the idea of using AI to assist me, but still own the changes and finalizes what needs to be done.